 The Back Drills tab is used to define the layer-spans that are required to be back drilled, when there is a pad or via stub present.
 These settings are used in conjunction with the Max Via Stub Length design rule, where the maximum stub length and the drill oversize amount are specified.
 In the design rule, the Where the Object Matches setting can also be used to restrict the scope of the rule, for example to target specific nets that are to be tested for stubs that need to be back drilled.

 Click the button to add a new back drill definition.
 The definition will be named according to the First layer and Last layer selected in the Drill Properties section of the Properties panel, for example BD 1:3.
-First layer defines the first layer to be drilled, Last layer defines the layer that drilling stops before (Last layer is the first layer in the layer stack that will not be back drilled).
+First layer defines the first layer to be drilled, Last layer defines the layer that should be drilled up to, but not actually included in the drilling.

 If the Substack Properties has the Stack Symmetry option enabled, the Mirror option will become available in the Drill Properties section of the panel.
 When this is enabled, a mirror of the current Back Drill is created, for example BD 1:3 | 6:4.